 Deep Security as a Service IP addresses

-Applies to Deep Security as a Service only
+- Allow outbound traffic to Deep Security as a Service

 If a firewall or AWS security group restricts outbound traffic from your network, and you want to use Deep Security as a Service, you must configure the firewall to allow traffic outbound on port 443 to these Deep Security as a Service IPv4 addresses.

-For a list of the server URLs that Deep Security as a Service requires outbound access to, see Deep Security as a Service server URLs.
+For a list of the server URLs that Deep Security as a Service requires outbound access to, see Deep Security server URLs.